gyan66/alx-low_level_programming/0x00-hello_world/README.md

-script that runs c files through the preprocessor and result into another file
+script that compiles a file but does not link